CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/02-continuous-integration.md

    ![](media/d12.png)

 ### Task 3: Set up Local Infrastructure

+In this task, You will set up the local infrastructure using Docker containers.
+You'll be wokring with three docker images:fabrikam-init, fabrikam-api, and fabrikam-web.

 11. Now you are going to set up the local infrastructure using Docker containers.
 There are three images you will be working with: